Mr Ash Gulati

 MBBS, MS Orth, DNB Orth, MBA (Manchester), PhD (Oxford), FRCS (Tr & Orth)

-"Spire Little Aston has state of the art facilities facilitating excellent patient safety and care.
-The administrative staff are very supportive and nursing and other paramedical staff are very helpful and friendly."
+"Spire Little Aston has state-of-the-art facilities with excellent patient safety and care.
+The admin staff are very supportive and nursing staff are very helpful and friendly."

 I have also been exposed to advanced techniques such as the use of endoprosthetic replacements for salvage procedures in revision arthroplasty.
 I particularly offer partial knee replacement and cartilage regeneration procedures to suitable patients.
 I also specialise in treating refractory and difficult tendon problems with novel therapies.